abhinemani/abhinemani.github.io/index.md

                             </div>
                             <div class="post-description">
 								<p>
-									Over the last 10+ years, I've been help run and manage various transformational organizations, non-profits, governments, and startups, with an eye towards technology that helps people.
+									Over the last 10+ years, I've been a part of various transformational organizations, non-profits, governments, and startups, with an eye towards technology that helps people.
 I have written, spoken, and taught about my learnings in this emerging, exciting, and fun field of public innovation widely, and try my best here to share what I am seeing.
 								</p>
                             </div>
                             <div class="socials">